We’re delighted to say the zoo gates are now open!

 How do I book tickets for the zoo?

 To minimise physical contact as much as possible, we’re now only accepting online bookings, made prior to your visit.
-This is so we can safely monitor/limit the number of visitors at the zoo each day.
+This is so we can safely limit the number of visitors at the zoo each day.
 For our latest availability go to the shop section of our website.
 Please choose your day carefully, due to high demand, we won’t be able to amend your ticket booking once purchased.
 We look forward to seeing you at the zoo soon.
 We can’t accept bookings via email due to the overwhelming demand.
 This system is in place to enable us to manage our visitor numbers confidently and safely.

 I have a gift ticket / adopter ticket / complimentary ticket, which has expired while you’ve been closed.
 What do I do?

 When we closed the zoo on the 21 March we automatically extended all valid pre-paid tickets until the end of the year.
 So, you can visit using that ticket but please remember to let us know that you are coming in advance by booking on our website.
 You’ll need to bring this booking confirmation and your pre-paid ticket to gain access in to the zoo.
 You will need to book a date for your visit using the 8 digit code included on your booking confirmation via this link: https://shop.chesterzoo.org/bookings/standard/validate-existingbooking.aspx If you have a ticket for Chester Zoo, your ticket number will be on the back of the ticket, underneath the barcode.
 It will be 8 digits long and begin with a ‘1’.
 If you have a booking from an online order, your booking will have a QR code on it and your reference will be 8 digits long and begin with a ‘2’.